WEC-Sim/WEC-Sim/source/advanced_features.rst

 Constraint and PTO Features
 ---------------------------------
-This section provides an overview of some features included in WEC-Sim's control and pto classes.
-For more information, refer to `Constraint Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#constraint-class>`_ and `PTO Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#pto-class>`_.
+This section provides an overview of  WEC-Sim's constraint and pto classes; for more information about the constraint and pto classes' code structure, refer to `Constraint Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#constraint-class>`_ and `PTO Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#pto-class>`_.

 The default linear and rotational constraints and PTOs are allow for heave and pitch motions of the follower relative to the base.
 To obtain a linear or rotational constraint in a different direction you must modify the constraint's or PTO's coordinate orientation.